Vrund1133/VrundsBookStore/VrundsBookStore/README.txt

 0226: Now time to run the application and test it....
 Run it successfully and added some content and deleted it successfully.

 0227: With this Assignment-2 Part-2 is Completed.

+1036: I changed the color in bootsrap.css file because my database color and the table color was same...
+I changed the color.

 ***********************************************************Part-2 Ended***********************************************************